-Meg Whitman is well known for bringing eBay from $5.7 million to $8 billion in revenue as CEO from 1998 to 2008.
-From 2011 to 2015, she was also the CEO of Hewlett-Packard, overseeing its division into HP Inc. and Hewlett Packard Enterprise.
-In February 2018, she resigned as Chief Executive Officer of HPE.
-She sits on the Procter & Gamble and Dropbox committees.
-She is now the CEO of Quibi, Jeffrey Katzenberg’s new short-form content website, unveiled in April 2020.
-In 2018, Whitman also invested in the LA-based e-sports firm Immortals LLC and took a seat on the board of directors.
+When she was CEO of eBay from 1998 to 2008, Meg Whitman brought the company from $5.7 million to $8 billion in revenue.
+She also served as CEO of Hewlett-Packard between 2011 and 2015, overseeing its division into HP Inc. and Hewlett Packard Enterprise.
+She resigned as HPE’s CEO in February 2018.
+In addition to Procter & Gamble, she sits on the Dropbox committee as well.
+Since April 2020, she has been the CEO of Jeffrey Katzenberg’s new short-form content website, Quibi.
+Whitman also invested in the LA-based e-sports company Immortals LLC in 2018 and joined its board of directors.

 4. Judy Love

 Love’s Travel Stops co-founder

 Net Worth – $5.40 Billion

 In 1964, Judy Love and her husband Tom opened their first gas station in Watonga, Oklahoma, using a $5,000 loan from Tom’s parents.
 Until she left for college in 1975, Judy handled Tom’s accounts and ran his business.
 They now have more than 520 stores spread across 41 countries.
 She is also one of the richest self-made women in the US and chairman of the Love Family Fund, a nonprofit foundation.
 Three of her four children work for Love; her husband is the president of the company.